lesterzone/validator/README.md

 # Validator

-Simple validator based on the idea of validate as simple as possible.
+Simple validator to validate as simple as possible.
 There's just one goal, validate and return a map with errors

 ## Is this package for you ?